 We recruited JHWF's certified Nature Mapping Jackson Hole (NMJH) volunteers to assist with data collection on this project, as well as enlisting the help of area biologists, JHWF staff and board members, and other interested community members.
-Prior to Moose Day, we held a virtual training seminar in cooperation with WGFD, which was led by wildlife biologist Aly Courtemanch.
-The seminar included information on moose identification, aging, and sexing.
-We also trained surveyors on how to spot signs of parasites, such as winter ticks and carotid artery worms, and gave a brief history of the Jackson Moose Herd.
+Prior to Moose Day, we held a Nature Mapping training for new Moose Day participants.
+We also held virtual Moose Day training seminar in cooperation with WGFD, which was led by wildlife biologist Aly Courtemanch.
+The seminar included information on survey protocol, moose identification, aging, and sexing.
+We also discussed how to spot signs of parasites, such as winter ticks and carotid artery worms, and gave a brief history of the Jackson Moose Herd.
 We organized surveyors into teams of at least two per search area throughout Teton County, Wyoming.